What is Prospectus? Meaning, Types & Importance

 This is used during an Initial Public Offering (IPO).
 It’s called “red herring” because it includes a red warning on the cover saying that the information isn’t final.

-2. Final Prospectus
+1. Final (General) Prospectus

-Once everything is confirmed, including the price and quantity of shares, the final prospectus is released.
+• Once everything is confirmed, including the price and quantity of shares, the final prospectus is released.

 • This is the version investors rely on before actually deciding to invest.

-3. Abridged Prospectus
+1. Abridged Prospectus

-4. Shelf Prospectus
+1. Shelf Prospectus

-• It’s valid for up to one year and must be filed with the Securities and Exchange Board of India (SEBI).
+Some companies plan to raise funds over time rather than all at once.
+A shelf prospectus allows them to issue multiple securities over time without preparing a new prospectus each time.
+It’s valid for up to one year and must be filed with the Securities and Exchange Board of India (SEBI).

-5. Deemed Prospectus
+1. Deemed Prospectus

-If a company doesn’t issue securities directly to the public, but does so through a third party, the document used is known as a deemed prospectus.
+If a company doesn’t issue securities directly to the public but does so through a third party, the document used is known as a deemed prospectus.
+It’s considered a public offer even if it doesn’t look like one.

 What’s Inside a Prospectus?